sahiliamsso/docs/source/authn-guide/basic.md

 # Authentication against LDAP (AKA “Basic”, “Internal”)

 ## Overview
-The [Basic authentication script](./BasicExternalAuthenticator.py) is the default authentication method used by the Gluu Server.
+The [Basic authentication script](./BasicExternalAuthenticator.py) is used to implement username / password authentication.
 Basic authentication relies on a successful LDAP BIND operation against an LDAP directory--either the local LDAP included in the Gluu Server, or a backend LDAP server like Active Directory that has been configured for use with the Gluu Server via [Cache Refresh](../admin-guide/user-group.md/#ldap-synchronization).

 ## Configuring Basic Authentication
 Follow the steps below to configure the Basic authentication method: